7 Signs Your Friend May Be Jealous & What You Can Do About It ~ Chris Kiran Aarya

 The space you’ll create in your life will open you up to build the nourishing kinds of relationships you need.
 Your journey will become much easier and you’ll be happier by surrounding yourself with positively oriented people who are just as committed to growth and transformation as you are.

-Chris Kiran Aarya is a yoga teacher and writer based in Germany.
-Sincerely seeking transformation through spiritual sadhana and the integrity of daily living are what Chris most values on his journey as a teacher and life-long student.
-A dedicated yoga practitioner and teacher (who first learned from his mother at the age of seven), he combines three decades of practice along with over two decades of group fitness and outdoor leadership experience into his teaching and he enjoys helping students break through to new levels of ability and self-belief.
-While his classes vary, his signature style is a vinyasa-based mix infused with humor, kick-your-asana power flow sequences, and longer stretches for a deep opening of the body .
-Chris trained with Doug Swenson and his multi-faceted vinyasa style of yoga; Sadhana Yoga Chi.
-His teachers and influences also include Yogini Shambhavi, , David Swenson, and Tias Little.
+Chris (Kiran Aarya), ERYT 500, YACEP, is a yoga teacher and writer based in Greece.
+Sincerely seeking transformation through spiritual sadhana and the integrity of daily living are what Chris most values on their journey as a teacher and longtime student.
+A dedicated yoga practitioner and teacher (who first learned from their mother at the age of seven), he combines three decades of practice along with over two decades of group fitness and outdoor leadership experience into his teaching and he enjoys helping students break through to new levels of ability and self-belief.
+Chris’ signature style is a vinyasa-based mix infused with humor, kick-your-asana power flow sequences, and longer stretches for a deep opening of the body.